Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Problem Statement

 for some constant $\Amax > 0$.
 A direct implication of (\ref{eqn:bdd_assmptn}) is that the elements of $\Xb^*$ are also bounded ($\norm{\Xb^*}_{\infty}\leq \Xmax \leq r\Amax$).
-However in most applications of interest $\Xmax$ is never as large as $r\Amax$.
-For example, in the case of recommender systems, the entries of $\Xb^*$ are bounded above by constants, i.e. $\Xmax=O(1)$.
-Hence we further assume here that $\Xmax = \Theta(\Amax) = O(1)$.
-While bounds on the amplitudes of the elements of the matrix to be estimated often arise naturally in practice, the assumption that the entries of the factors are bounded fixes some of the scaling ambiguities associated with the bilinear model.
+However in most applications of interest $\Xmax$ need not be as large as $r\Amax$ (for example, in the case of recommender systems, the entries of $\Xb^*$ are bounded above by constants, i.e. $\Xmax=\cO(1)$).
+Hence we further assume here that $\Xmax = \Theta(\Amax) = \cO(1)$.
+While bounds on the amplitudes of the elements of the matrix to be estimated often arise naturally in practice, the assumption that the entries of the factors are bounded fixes some of the scaling ambiguities inherent to the bilinear model.

 Instead of observing all the elements of the matrix $\Xb^*$ directly, we assume here that we make noisy observations of $\Xb^*$ at a known \emph{subset} of locations.
 In what follows, we will model the observations $Y_{i,j}$ as i.i.d draws from a probability distribution (or mass) function parametrized by the true underlying matrix entry $\Xb^*_{i,j}$.
-We denote by $\cS\subseteq [n_1]\times [n_2]$ the set of locations at which observations are collected, and assume that these points are sampled uniformly with $\EE[|\cS|]=m$ (which denotes the nominal number of measurements) for some integer $m$ satisfying $1\leq m\leq n_1n_2$.
-Specifically, for $\gamma=m/(n_1n_2)$, we suppose $\cS$ is generated according to an independent Bernoulli$(\gamma)$ model, so that each $(i,j)\in[n_1]\times [n_2]$ is included in $\cS$ independently with probability $\gamma$.
+We denote by $\cS\subseteq [n_1]\times [n_2]$ the set of locations at which observations are collected, and assume that these points are sampled randomly with $\EE[|\cS|]=m$ (which denotes the nominal number of measurements) for some integer $m$ satisfying $1\leq m\leq n_1n_2$.
+Specifically, for $\gamma_0=m/(n_1n_2)$, we suppose $\cS$ is generated according to an independent Bernoulli$(\gamma_0)$ model, so that each $(i,j)\in[n_1]\times [n_2]$ is included in $\cS$ independently with probability $\gamma_0$.
 Thus, given $\cS$, we model the collection of $|\cS|$ measurements of $\Xb^*$ in terms of the collection $\{Y_{i,j}\}_{(i,j)\in \cS}\triangleq\Yb_{\cS}$ of conditionally (on $\cS$) independent random quantities.
 The joint pdf (or pmf) of the observations can be formally written as